openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 # Python* Model API package

 Model API package is a set of wrapper classes for particular tasks and model architectures, simplifying data preprocess and postprocess as well as routine procedures (model loading, asynchronous execution, etc...)
-Model API wrappers hide the specific code inside and work as black-box: application feeds model class with input data, then the model returns post-processed output data in user-friendly format.
+An application feeds model class with input data, then the model returns postprocessed output data in user-friendly format.

 ## Package structure

 The Python* Model API consists of 3 libraries:
-* _adapters_ - implement a common interface to allow Model API wrappers usage with different executors: OpenVINO, ONNX, etc. See [Model API adapters](#model-api-adapters) section
+* _adapters_ implements a common interface to allow Model API wrappers usage with different executors: OpenVINO, OVMS.
+See [Model API adapters](#model-api-adapters) section
-* _models_ - implement wrappers for each architecture.
+* _models_ implements wrappers for each architecture.
 See [Model API Wrappers](#model-api-wrappers) section
-* _pipelines_ - implement pipelines for model inference and manage the synchronous/asynchronous execution.
+* _pipelines_ implements pipelines for model inference and manage the synchronous/asynchronous execution.
 See [Model API Pipelines](#model-api-pipelines) section

 ### Prerequisites